 How to Avoid It:

-- Be realistic about your valuation and benchmark it against similar startups in your industry.
+- Be conservative in your valuation and reference comparable startups in your category.

 If you’re unsure about your valuation, check out our Investment Options page for more insights.